ATA Carnets

 add

-If one application contains both sets of destinations, then we'll issue ""clone"" Carnets i.e. paper Carnet and a corresponding digital Carnet with the same Carnet number and info.
-The paper Carnet will only show paper destinations to make it easier for the Holder to distinguish between digital and paper destinations.
+If your itinerary contains both sets of destinations, then we'll issue ‘parallel’ Carnets (i.e. a paper Carnet and a corresponding digital Carnet with the same Carnet number and information).

 5. How do I apply for a Digital Carnet?